When Should I Check my Blood Pressure?

-Avoid any of these factors that you can when taking your blood pressure.
+Avoid these factors when taking your blood pressure.
 Also try measuring blood pressure at about the same time each day.

 How Do I Take my Blood Pressure?